 $headerswill include all the header files, except those from

-includeas it is suffixed with -, indicating these files should be excluded.
+includeas it is prefixed with -, indicating these files should be excluded.

 These are the files that will be moved to the stage directory.